WaffleDevs/shapez-mods/readme.md

-how to make a mod (use example mod) for achievement lib (the simple way) (cant use defaultAchievmentIcon but theres work arounds)
+How to make a mod (use example mod) for achievement lib (the simple way) (cant use defaultAchievmentIcon but theres work arounds).

 i cant make this work, contact me in https://discord.gg/ERb2ebXE3d if you want it.